-Communities should consider creative ways in providing housing opportunity for all residents no matter their income, race, family size, culture, gender, etc. Local governments are responsible for working with others to limit potential housing barriers.
+Communities may consider creative ways in providing housing opportunity for all residents no matter their income, race, family size, culture, gender, etc. Local governments are responsible for working with others to limit potential housing barriers as reflected in their respective moderate income housing plans.
 There are a few ways to identify the barriers to affordable housing within a community.
-To start, communities can answer the following questions (and more):
+The various cities can answer the following questions (and more):

 - 1. Has your housing plan been updated within the last two-years (as required by state law)? - 2.
 Does your housing plan provide estimates of the projected housing needs for low income housing with a five-year outlook (or longer)? - 3.
 Are housing types and densities considered? - 4.
-Do your zoning ordinances allow for various types of housing, including town homes, manufactured homes, PUDS, duplexes, etc.? - 5.
-Do your ordinances set minimum building size stipulations?
+Do your zoning ordinances allow for various types of housing, including townhomes, manufactured homes, PUDS, duplexes, etc.? - 5.
+Do your ordinances set minimum building size stipulations? - 6.
+Is your general plan and zoning consistent with the Wasatch Choice for 2040 Vision for Growth and Development which encourages higher density centers based development and transit oriented developments?

-Cities need to continue to update and report on their moderate income housing plans, which will help guide future housing related decisions, such as affordability issues, housing choice, workforce housing, building or rehabilitating housing to make more energy efficient, funding opportunities and the like.
+Cities should continue to update and report on their moderate income housing plans, which will help guide future housing related decisions, such as affordability issues, housing choice, workforce housing, building or rehabilitating housing to make more energy efficient, funding opportunities and the like.
 The state has multiple resources that can be used to help one prepare or update their moderate income housing plan.
 Refer to the following table (Table 2) for some affordable housing barriers and solutions.